atakanaydinbas/gofangdefang/README.md

     filePath := "path/to/your/file.txt"

     // Fanging IOCs in a file
+    // FangFile is used to process IOCs in a file.
+    // Parameters:
+    //   - filepath string: Path to the file containing IOCs.
+    //   - willbesavedfile bool: Specifies if the processed data will be saved to a new file or not.
+    //   - newfilename ...string: Vararg, optionally used to specify the new filename.
+    // Returned Values:
+    //   - string: If willbesavedfile parameter is false, it will be text file of given file.
+If willbesavedfile parameter is true, it will be ""
-    fangedFile, err := gofangdefang.FangFile(filePath, true, "fanged_file.txt")
+    //   - error: Error message in case of an error. fangedFile, err := gofangdefang.FangFile(filePath, true, "fanged_file.txt")
     if err != nil {
         fmt.Println("FangFile Error:", err)